sileneundula/ShilohSigning/README.md

 ## 2.1.3 Shortening SPHINCS+ Signatures

 SPHINCS+ Signatures can be shortened by hashing the signature and storing the hash instead in a manner where it can be retrieved easily by its identifier (the hash).
 This allows signatures to be kept small and integrity to still be intact.

+## 3. Ed448 (with hedged signatures)

+We present the usage of ED448, a determinstic signing elliptic curve based digital signature scheme with more security than its predecesssor, ed25519.
+This signature scheme uses SHAKE256 as opposed to SHA256 in ED25519.
+It would be highly likely that using it with a hedged signature (by generating cryptographic randomness for each signature on top of the deterministic signature) would make it a great candidate for ShulginSigning.